-Precautions for safe handling

-Safe handling Limit all unnecessary personal contact.
+Precautions for safe handling Limit all unnecessary personal contact.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
-When handling DO NOT eat, drink or smoke.
-Always wash hands with soap and water after handling.
-Avoid physical damage to containers.
-Use good occupational work practice.
+When hereding DO NOT est dripk or smaller Safe handling When nationing bothor ear, units of sindke.
+Always wash bands with scap and water after bandling.
+Average was induced and was a finite restriction of the f Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-Other information Keep cool.
+Keep cool.
 Store below 25 deg.C Store in original containers.
 Keep containers securely sealed.
-Store in a cool, dry, well-ventilated area.
+Other information Store in a cool, dry, well-ventilated area.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.